assaydepot/trialinsights_api_v1/README.md

 If more than 1 term is provided within the object, then __ALL__ of the name/value terms have to be met for the document to be selected.

-A `value` is a case in-sensitive string or a valid JavaScript regular expression.

 For __primary search__ terms, any string containing the supplied string will trigger a match, including a string describing a JavaScript regular expression.
-For __secondary search__ terms, only strings listed in Valid Values in the table will trigger matches.
+For __secondary search__ terms, only strings listed in Valid Values in the table below will trigger matches.

 | name  | Valid Values |